 Where (and Why) Does It Differ from the Reliable Accounts?

 As described in Clement’s alleged letter, The Secret Gospel of Mark (if legitimate) contained hidden teachings of Jesus intended for a select few privileged believers.
 In fact, one passage of the Gospel describes Jesus teaching some of these hidden truths to a young man he has just raised from the dead.
 If the letter is legitimate, it appears these alterations to the reliable Gospel of Mark were late modifications made by the Gnostic group described by Clement, (the Carpocratians).
+The four canonical Gospels (Mark, Matthew, Luke and John) are still the earliest reliable record of Jesus, written within the lifetimes of the eyewitnesses who knew Jesus personally.
+Click To Tweet

 This ancient text, although attributed to the same man who wrote a legitimate Gospel account, is a late fictional narrative.
 When assessed under the template we typically use to determine eyewitness reliability, it simply cannot withstand the scrutiny.
 The four canonical Gospels (Mark, Matthew, Luke and John) are still the earliest reliable record of Jesus, written within the lifetimes of the eyewitnesses who knew Jesus personally.